trycmateusz/Xploric/README.md

 - creating playlists to save music
 - editing playlists (as well as managing its songs ect.)
 - ability to comment other's playlist
-- defining your 'publicity' options to determine if you want other user's to be able to look through your profile
+- defining your 'publicity' options to determine if you want other users to be able to look through your profile

 ### Music